aliyousefi-dev/ovacli/ovacli-docs/docs/repository.md

 when you doing the `ovacli init .` it create an `.ova-repo folder` inside that that keep every thing needed for the project.

+you need to create a `root disk`. and then you can attach other disks to it. in attached disk it create `.ova-repo-<disk-id>`

 ---

 ## How it Find and Index Videos